-- + Member of the Compensation Committee. - .
-Member of the Nominating Committee. - ++ Member of the Executive Committee. - \\ Member of the Pension Investment Committee. - (1) Except as noted, each nominee has held his or her present occupation for a period in excess of five years. - (2) Mr. Blankley has been Chief Executive Officer since April 1990.
++ Member of the Compensation Committee.

+[.]
+Member of the Nominating Committee.

+++ Member of the Executive Committee.

+^{} Member of the Pension Investment Committee.

+- (2) Mr. Blankley has been Chief Executive Officer since April 1990.
 From April 1990 to April 1993, He also served as President of AMETEK.
 Mr. Blankley is also a Director of AMCAST Industrial Corporation and CDI Corporation. - (3) Mr. Gordon was a General Partner of The Blackstone Group, L.P. from April 1991 to May 1995 and was a Limited Partner until May 1996.
 He is also a director of Anangel-American Shipholdings Limited, and Energy Ventures, Inc. - (4) Mr. Malone was President and Chief Executive Officer of Anchor Glass Container Corp. from May 1993 to January 1996 and was Chairman, President and Chief Executive Officer of Grimes Aerospace Co. from September 1990 to May 1993.
 He is also a director of AmSouth Bank N.A.